MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/fine-tuning-studio.md

 1. For the **File location**, provide the Azure Blob URL, the Azure Storage shared access signature (SAS), or other link to an accessible shared web location.

-1. Select **Upload file** to import the training dataset to the service.
+1. Select **Import** to import the training dataset to the service.

 After you select and upload the training dataset, select **Next** to continue.